AdamCoxson/Neural-nets-for-bioprocesses-2020/README.md

 # Neural-nets-for-bioprocesses-2020
  Code for FNNs and RNNs used during my internship
- FOR MAIN CODE SEE "Neural Network code (FNN and RNN)"
+ *FOR MY MAIN CODE SEE "Neural Network code (FNN and RNN)"* - The rest is developmental :P

 Author: Adam Coxson, MPhys Undergrad, The University of Manchester
 Email: adamcoxson1@gmail.com
-Project: Evaluating hyperparameter optimisation techinques for an FNN and RNN, Aug 2020\\
+Project: Evaluating hyperparameter optimisation techinques for an FNN and RNN, Aug 2020 Main report: Comparing FNN and RNN performance (mostly polished): https://www.overleaf.com/read/xctrqdqybckj
-Main report: Comparing FNN and RNN performance (mostly polished): https://www.overleaf.com/read/xctrqdqybckj\\
+Secondary report: Comparing hyperparameter optimisations method (very unpolished): https://www.overleaf.com/read/hdmdcfkqyrpx
-Secondary report: Comparing hyperparameter optimisations method (very unpolished): https://www.overleaf.com/read/hdmdcfkqyrpx Google drive for entire project: https://drive.google.com/drive/folders/14E8SYFzoncRtdEVwSguZaxXrR-hf7ufy?usp=sharing
+Google drive for entire project: https://drive.google.com/drive/folders/14E8SYFzoncRtdEVwSguZaxXrR-hf7ufy?usp=sharing

 This was for my SEI internship project into hyperparameter optimisation techniques and neural networks for bio-processes.
 My supervisor was Dr Dongda Zhang from the